singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - test_shell
      - The shell used for the test.sh file
      - /bin/bash
+   * - wrapper_shell
+     - The shell used for wrapper scripts
+     - /bin/bash
+   * - wrapper_scripts:enabled
+     - enable or disable generation of wrapper scripts, instead of module aliases
+     - false
+   * - wrapper_scripts:docker
+     - The name of the generic wrapper script template for docker
+     - docker.sh
+   * - wrapper_scripts:podman
+     - The name of the generic wrapper script template for podman
+     - docker.sh
+   * - wrapper_scripts:singularity
+     - The name of the generic wrapper script template for singularity
+     - singularity.sh
    * - namespace
      - Set a default module namespace that you want to install from.
      - null